 Developing Cultural Attentiveness: Posture Shifts

-I am culturally attentive to the fact that the South Asian population is growing rapidly in the South Durham/Morrisville area where I live.
+I am culturally attentive to the fact that in my neighborhood, the South Asian population is growing rapidly.
 The 2020 US Census indicates that the South Asian population in my zip-code has grown by 65% in the past ten years.
 This is evidenced by an increasing number of Indian restaurants and specialty food stores in our area.

-I have met numerous Indians in the workspace where I write and in the friendships that my husband and I have developed with several of our Indian neighbors.
-Our closest friends immigrated to the US from Mumbai five years ago and recently became American citizens and our friendship is teaching us about their culture, their Hindu religion, and their close family ties and they willingly engage with us knowing that we follow Jesus.
+I have met numerous Indians in the workspace where I write and my husband and I have begun to develop friendships with several of our Indian neighbors.
+Our closest friends immigrated to the US from Mumbai five years ago and became American citizens this past spring.
+Our relationship has been built on an attentiveness to their culture, their favorite foods, their close family ties, and their religious beliefs-they are devout Hindus.
+Developing cultures attentiveness has required us to learn more about Hinduism.

 Developing cultural attentiveness, I believe, is an adventure that prepares us for missionary encounters in our various contexts This attentiveness—focused and active engagement–requires us to make at least four posture shifts: